fallen-icarus/cardano-options/README.md

     - The input must be spent using the `CloseExpiredContract` spending redeemer.
     - The input must have an `ActiveDatum`.
     - The input must have the required active beacons.
-    - The contract's expiration must be <= invalid-before of this transaction.
+    - The contract's expiration must be <= `invalid-before` of this transaction.
     - The options address' staking credential must approve the transaction.
     - All active beacons attached to the contract must be burned.
 - The active beacon smart contract cannot mint/burn any extra active beacons.
-- The active beacon smart contract cannot mint/burn any extra active beacons.

-The invalid-before flag is used to prove that the expiration time has actually passed.
+The `invalid-before` flag is used to prove that the expiration time has actually passed.
 When closing multiple expired contracts, this flag should be set to the latest expiration time.

 ##### Updating Payment Addresses